JacobGinsparg/yomi-lang/milestones.md

 Milestones: MVP
 ---------------

-Implement a core Racket library to fire individual keyboard events on Linux-based operating systems.
+Implement a Racket library to fire individual keyboard events on Linux-based operating systems.
 (This will likely require use of Racket's FFI to interface with the `uinput` kernel module.)

-Implement a notion of combos in the Racket library, allowing for sequences of keyboard events to be fired with specific timings.
+Extend the library to allow for sequences of keyboard events to be fired with specific timings.

-Implement game schemas.
-Allow buttons and directions defined in the Yomi language to resolve to keyboard events in the Racket library.
-Define a schema for Skullgirls.
+Implement game schemas, allowing for buttons and directions to be used in input sequences instead of literal key presses.
+Define a schema for Skullgirls, our target game.

-Implement basic combos in the Yomi language using game schemas.
-Allow combos written using Yomi buttons and directions to resolve to a sequence of keyboard events in the Racket library.
-(Thes e inpiuts will likely be performed at a fixed interval, since frame data is not defined in the game schema.)

 Implement character schemas where a character's moves and frame data properties can be defined.
-Define a schema for Filia.
+Define a schema for Filia (a playable character in Skullgirls).

-Update Yomi combos to use character schemas and infer timings based on defined frame data properties.
+Implement basic combos in the Yomi eDSL that can be written using constructs defined in game/character schemas.
+Combos should be able to be executed by the base Racket library.
+(At this point in time, we are not concerned about getting input timings working.)

+Improve the Yomi combo eDSL to support links and cancels, so inputs can be performed with specific timings.

 Milestones: Next steps
 ----------------------